Evanc123/Evanc123.github.io/about.md

 permalink: /about/
 ---

 Brown University CS '20.
-I'm interested in Reinforcement Learning, Bayesian Machine Learning and Education Reform using technology.
+I'm interested in Machine learning.

 ### More Information

-I am looking for research internships.
+Looking for opportunities!
+Happy to chat, reach out:
 ### Contact me

 contact me at my first underscore last name followed by the number one at brown dot edu